domshyra-s-playground/offlinePoc/README.md

 <img width="538" alt="image" src="https://github.com/domshyra-s-playground/offlinePoc/assets/1061957/e886ba9a-7ed7-4f56-a5f0-3886c73601ab"> <img width="304" alt="image" src="https://github.com/domshyra-s-playground/offlinePoc/assets/1061957/282b3a22-105a-40c7-a075-85c87a1e4c92">

-Here is an example of the cache in the browser.
-This is the cache for the genres and playlists from spotify as well as any offline assets and data we need to store.
+This is the cache for the genres and playlists from spotify as well as any offline assets and data we need to store for the browser to render an offline instance.

 ![image](https://github.com/domshyra-s-playground/offlinePoc/assets/1061957/bca4b4b5-7f2b-4cab-a13d-371eb994a99e)